CommitteeOfZero/chn-patch/README.md

-# rne-patch
+# chn-patch
-Issue tracker and downloads for our ROBOTICS;NOTES ELITE Steam patch
+Issue tracker and downloads for our CHAOS;HEAD NOAH Steam & GOG patch

-See http://sonome.dareno.me/projects/rne-steam.html for details, contact information and instructions.
+See http://sonome.dareno.me/projects/chn-patch.html for details, contact information and instructions.